Season structure of the NHL

 The season structure of the National Hockey League (NHL) is divided into the pre-season, regular season, and the Stanley Cup playoffs.
 In the pre-season, which is generally held during the last two weeks of September, each team plays several not-for-the-record exhibition games.
-In the regular season, which generally runs from early October through early April, teams play 82 games which determine their standings.
+In the regular season, which generally runs from early October through early April, teams play 84 games which determine their standings.
 The three highest-placed teams in each division and two wild card teams per conference enter the playoff elimination tournament to determine the Stanley Cup champion.

 Pre-season

 The NHL pre-season is generally held during the last two weeks of September.
-Each team plays roughly six to eight exhibition games.
+Each team plays roughly four exhibition games.
 These games allow coaches to evaluate their teams, new players to try out for roster and position spots, and established players to practice prior to competitive play.
 Teams may also have split squad games, in which parts of a team's roster play separate games.

 Several pre-season games may be held at neutral sites.
 Since 2006 in Canada and 2015 in the U.S., Kraft Heinz has sponsored the Kraft Hockeyville contests, in which communities compete for the opportunity to host a pre-season game; Kraft Hockeyville would be discontinued in the U.S. following the 2020 edition.
 Several pre-season games held at international sites have also been scheduled, including games between an NHL team and a club from another league overseas.